 - The best managers are Gen X people;

-- Corporate parties, gym coupons, etc. able to significantly motivate Millennials;
+- Corporate parties, gym coupons, etc. are able to significantly motivate Millennials;

 - 8 year age difference and less allows to unite people over a common project;